-- Internal charge pump circuitry.
-No external EEPROM programming voltage supply is needed. - Control register: Data EEPROM programming is controlled by the DEECTL located in the PF frame beginning at location P01A.
+- Bit-, byte-, and block-write/erase modes - Internal charge pump circuitry.
+No external EEPROM programming voltage supply is needed. - Control register: Data EEPROM programming is controlled by the data EEPROM control register (DEECTL) located in the PF frame beginning at location P01A.
 See Table 6. - In-circuit programming capability.
-There is no need to remove the device to program. - Write protection.
+There is no need to remove the device to program. - Write-protection.
 Writes to the data EEPROM are disabled during the following conditions. - Reset.
-All programming of the data EEPROM module is halted. - Write protection active.
-There is one write-protect bit per 32-byte EEPROM block. - Low-power mode operation - Write protection can be overridden by applying 12 V to MC.
+All programming of the data EEPROM module is halted. - Write-protection active.
+There is one write-protect bit per 32-byte EEPROM block. - Low-power mode operation - Write-protection can be overridden by applying 12 V to MC.